francois-rozet/whitespacy/README.md

 ## But why ?

-The goal of the project was to demonstrate that it is possible to embbed a fully functionnal Whitespace program withing the whitespace characters (` `, `\t` and `\n`) of a program written in another language.
+The goal of the project was to demonstrate that it is possible to embbed a fully functionnal Whitespace program within the whitespace characters (` `, `\t` and `\n`) of a program written in another language.

 Is it useless ?
 For sure.
 Is it trivial ?
 Hell no.